The-Wishlist-Co/docs/wishlistSvcAPI.md

         "retailer_defined_attribute1": "user defined attribute value",
         "another_attribute": "another value"
       },
-      "description": "retailer defined properties and its values, flexible data model to add additional properties."
+      "description": "retailer defined properties and values, flexible data model to add additional properties."
     }
   },
-  "customerId": "twc-generated-customer-id", //either customerId or customerRef is mandatory "customerRef": "retailers_customer_id", "description": "wishlists description", // This field may not be used for private wishlist scenario.
-This field however may be key in a social shopping scenario.
+  "customerId": "twc-generated-customer-id", //either customerId or customerRef is mandatory "customerRef": "retailers_customer_id", "description": "wishlists description", // This field may be useful in a social shopping scenario.
   "isPrivate": "true", //marking the wishlist private. not a mandatory field.
   "name": "wishlist name",
   "wishlistRef": "retailers wishlist id" // Either id or wishlistRef is mandatory to update a wishlist using this service.